 Both aren’t waterproof but polyester absorbs less moisture.
 For these materials to be waterproof, manufacturers coat or treat them with waterproofing chemicals.

-Is Polyester or Nylon Better for Rain?
+Polyester vs Nylon – Which Is Better for Rain?

 Does Nylon Breathe Better Than Polyester?